alexguimenti/JobPostingExtractor/resume_guide.md

 2. **Use relevant keywords and skills from the job posting**
    * Balance technical and behavioral skills
    * Many candidates omit soft skills
+   * Reorganize and prioritize skills based on what would be most valuable for the target position

 3. **Keep the text between 475 and 600 words**
    * Ideal for clarity and objectivity